ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

     - A combination of the above, where the tasks in the "many" section are independent of each other.
     - These are excellent opportunities for parallelizing part of your workflow.
 - **many-to-one-to-many**
-    - The inverse of the above, where as single task required many and produces many outputs.
+    - The inverse of the above, where as single task requires many inputs and produces many outputs.
     - This can be a sign of a bottle-neck in your workflow.